-- Koi have clearly visible barbels near their mouths, which are missing from goldfish.
+- Unlike goldfish, koi have clearly visible barbels near their mouths

-- Goldfish have a split caudal fin, while on koi, the caudal fin is joined.
+- Goldfish have a split in their caudal fin

-- The dorsal fin of the goldfish is detached and free at the back, while on the koi, it is attached along the whole of its length.
+- The dorsal fin of the goldfish is detached and free at the back.
+Whereas the dorsal fin of koi is attached to the fish’s back along the whole of its length